1. What is NZGOAL?

 17. How does NZGOAL accommodate Maori concerns and interests?

-Maori concerns and interests are captured in two of the restrictions at paragraphs 29(g) and 29(h) of NZGOAL.
+Maori concerns and interests are captured in two of the restrictions set out in the NZGOAL Policy Principles.
 These restrictions recognise that release of government held traditional knowledge or other culturally sensitive material could threaten the control over or integrity of that material or jeopardise the economic or other potential to Maori or other indigenous groups of that material.
 NZGOAL advises agencies to consult Te Puni Kokiri if in any doubt about the application of these restrictions.

 18. How is "attribution stacking" covered?